Cheshulko/Nand2Tetris-rs/README.md

 ## Table of Contents

-- [ ] Jack language compiler
+- [x] [**Jack language compiler**](https://github.com/Cheshulko/Nand2Tetris-rs/tree/main/Jack-compiler-rs) A Rust-based compiler for the [Jack programming language](https://classes.engineering.wustl.edu/cse365/jack.php), converting `.jack` source files into VM code.
+It supports tokenization, parsing into an AST, and emitting `.vm` output via a simple command-line interface.
+Optionally, it can dump XML representations of tokens and parse trees for debugging.
 - [x] [**Jack language VM translator**](https://github.com/Cheshulko/Nand2Tetris-rs/tree/main/Jack-vm-translator-rs).
-A lightweight Rust-based tool that converts Nand2Tetris-style .vm files into Hack assembly .asm files.
+A lightweight Rust-based tool that converts Nand2Tetris-style `.vm` files into Hack assembly `.asm` files.
 It implements a full lexing, parsing, and translation pipeline, and supports both individual files and entire directories in one run.
 Debug output (tokens, AST) can be optionally enabled for introspection.
 - [x] [**Hack language assembler**](https://github.com/Cheshulko/Nand2Tetris-rs/tree/main/Hack-assembler-rs).
 A compact Rust implementation of a Hack assembly → binary translator.
-It parses .asm files, resolves symbols and labels, and emits .hack (and optional raw .hack.bin) outputs, with debug flags for tokens, AST, and the symbol table.
+It parses `.asm` files, resolves symbols and labels, and emits `.hack` (and optional raw `.hack.bin`) outputs, with debug flags for tokens, AST, and the symbol table.

 ## Acknowledgments & References